 Yet, one thing in common is that sustainable take rates often fall somewhere between maximizing profit and keeping customers within the network.
 High take rates often introduce more friction for acquiring users and decrease the conversion rate.
 It also opens the door for new competitors to enter the market.
 Instead of setting take rates as high as Amazon and eBay, Etsy entered the market with just 50% of what the competitors were charging.
 With the positioning that Etsy only succeeds if the sellers succeed, this pricing strategy turns out to be brilliantly effective.
 And now, Etsy is one of the most successful marketplaces in the world.
 The same situation happened with Booking.com.
 It first took over the market with low pricing, 10% rake rather than 30% like its giant competitors - Expedia and Travelocity.
 Booking.com signed up with nearly every small hotel in Europe with this low rate, which introduced a diversified supply and selections for travelers.
 Nowadays, Booking.com is still the undisputed leader in the online hotel reservation field.

 These case studies have shown that a low take rate is often a reasonable strategy to create sustainable growth for your marketplace.
 It's safe to first start with a low rate and pivot to find the exact figure for your marketplace where you can make a profit while not luring cost-sensitive users away.

 How to prevent marketplace disintermediation (a.k.a. platform leakage)?

-While recurring transactions are essential to recur revenues and sustainable growth, customers on platforms often utilize the marketplace for discovery and move to transact offline to eschew the intermediary fees.
-One of the main reasons disintermediation happens is when the marketplace fees exceed the perceived value of service.
-As a result, we should think about how to raise the values for all user base to prevent leakage:
+While recurring transactions are essential to recurring revenues and sustainable growth, customers on platforms often utilize the marketplace for discovery and move to transact offline to eschew the intermediary fees.
+One of the main reasons disintermediation happens is when the marketplace fees exceed the perceived value of the service.
+As a result, we should think about how to raise the values for all user bases to prevent leakage:

 - Offer tools to the sellers